davewalker5/RC2014/Programs/LCD/README.md

 ## Scrolling News Ticker

 The scrolling ticker sends command 128 (`0x80`) before each frame to return to the start of the first line.
 It writes exactly `W` characters per frame, adding spaces before and after the message so the text enters and leaves a blank display cleanly.
 Rewriting the visible line also avoids relying on the LCD controller's internal display-shift behaviour, which can vary with display geometry.

+## Hardware News Ticker

+The hardware ticker stores its message outside the visible window in the first line's 40-character display-memory range.
+Command 24 (`0x18`) shifts the display left and command 28 (`0x1C`) shifts it right.
+Command 2 returns the shifted display window home between repetitions without rewriting the message.
+Hardware shifting moves both display lines together, and its address behaviour may vary on displays with a different geometry or controller implementation.

 ## Custom Glyphs